NEW ORLEANS JUNIOR JOURNALISM PROGRAM

 Interested in reading more original content from our journalists?

 The historical backbone of JRNOLA is live event coverage.
-Before COVID, JRNOLA students were credentialled to cover Saints games, Pelicans games, and other major sporting events—from both the sidelines and the pressbox.
+JRNOLA students have the opportunity to be credentialled to cover Saints games, Pelicans games, and other major sporting events—from both the sidelines and the press box.